mlcommons/cm4abtf/docs/test-abtf-model/README-cuda.md

 [ [Back to the main page](README.md) ]

-## Prepare workflow to benchmark ABTF model on CUDA-based device
+## Benchmark ABTF model on CUDA-based device using CM without Docker

 ### Prerequisites